 - 1 Medium Potato, peeled and chopped

 - ½ cup Bottle gourd/ Lauki/ Sorakaya, peeled and chopped

 - 3 tbsp Fresh Methi leaves (or use 2tsp Kasoori Methi)

 - Make the Dhansak Masala: Grind all the ingredients into a smooth paste just little water.
 Set aside.

 - To make Dhansak: Combine dals, potato, bottle gourd, pumpkin, tomatoes and methi leaves in a pressure cooker.
-Add 4cups of water and pressure cook until everything is well cooked.
+Add 4 cups of water and pressure cook until everything is well cooked, about 3~5 whistles.